itsays-zqc/my-website/docs/test/v2_core/4Source.md

 ## 4.2 Gaussian source

-Add a Gaussian source into the project using code `type="mode_source"`.
+Integrate a Gaussian source into the project by applying the code `type="Gaussian_source"`.

 ```python
 add(